-How did the Rivettis end up in Tuscany?
+So how did the Rivettis end up in Tuscany?
 An Estate of these dimensions was never actually planned.
 Fifteen years ago, the Rivetti brothers would not have dreamed of one day running such a large and important winery in Tuscany.
-However, when one Domino falls, the others follow and the movement is difficult to stop…
+However, when one domino falls, the other follow and the movement is difficult to stop…

-Il Nero di Casanova and Chianti Riserva (both 100% Sangiovese) make up the majority of the production at Casanova, though Il Colorino di Casanova (100% Colorino, as the name suggests), Il Gentile di Casanova (Prugnolo Gentile) and a Vermentino are also made here.
+Il Nero di Casanova and Chianti Riserva (both 100% Sangiovese) make up the majority of the production at Casanova, though il Colorino (100% Colorino), il Gentile di Casanova (100% Prugnolo Gentile), and Vermentino are also made here.

 The latest addition to the Tuscan wine portfolio is an exciting dry Rosé wine, made from 50% Sangiovese and 50% Prugnolo Gentile.
 The Il Rosé di Casanova is not produced from green harvest fruit, as is sometimes the case with rosé wines, but instead comes from the same ripe fruit that is used for Il Nero and Il Gentile.

 Last, but certainly not least, Casanova is the home of La Spinetta’s already famous gourmet olive oil.
 Bruno Rivetti found his passion at Terricciola and crafts the olive oil with the same high standards that La Spinetta applies to its production of wine.
 Extremely low yields, thanks to a relatively early harvest, and immediate cold pressing at an onsite facility allow Bruno to produce a very special olive oil.